Master Minds (game show): Round 3

 The last remaining expert plays in this round, and the leading contestant chooses one of two new categories.
 Unlike in the previous rounds, the chosen expert secretly submits an answer first, and then, without disclosing their answer, states how confident they are in their answer.
 Based on the expert's stated confidence level, and their own knowledge, the contestants may either use the expert's answer, sight unseen, for 200 points, or try to select the correct answer themselves for 400 points.
-This round lasts for a maximum of three questions, the contestant with the most points at the end of this round wins $1,000 and plays the "Ultimate Trivia Challenge.“ If it becomes mathematically impossible for both of the trailing players to overtake the leader, the game ends immediately.
+This round lasts for a maximum of three questions, the contestant with the most points at the end of this round wins $1,000 and plays the "Ultimate Trivia Challenge."
+If several contestants become mathematically impossible for trailing players to overtake the leader, the game ends immediately.

 In the event of a tie, the players involved in the tie are asked one additional question.
 The player who submits the correct answer the fastest wins the game.

 Ultimate Trivia Challenge

 The day's winner plays the Ultimate Trivia Challenge against the expert who performed the best on all questions asked during the game (based on most correct answers and fastest time).
 The contestant and the expert are asked five questions, again with three multiple choice options.
 Whoever answers more questions correctly wins the round, if this is the contestant, their winnings are increased to $10,000.
-If either of the two participants is unable to catch up, the round ends immediately.
+If either of the two participants aren’t able to catch up, the round ends immediately.

-If the scores are tied after five questions, then the contestant is asked the "Ultimate Trivia Question," a question chosen by all three experts offstage before the show.
+If the scores are tied after five questions, then the contestant is asked the "Ultimate Trivia Question", which is a question chosen by all three experts offstage before the show.
 The contestant also wins the $10,000 if they answer the Ultimate Trivia Question correctly.

 A contestant who wins the $10,000, whether by outscoring the expert or by correctly answering the Ultimate Trivia Question, returns to play again on the next show.
 Any contestant that wins the Ultimate Trivia Challenge three times is invited back for future shows to play as an expert in addition to their total winnings of $30,000.

 Master Minds

 In this season, all six participants compete against one another in three rounds.
-Point scores are kept for both contestants and experts (now called "Master Minds"), and the winners of both groups face off in the Ultimate Trivia Challenge.
+Point scores are kept for both contestants and experts (now called "Master Minds"), and the winners of both groups face off in the final Ultimate Trivia Challenge.